-- Individuals should not have an expectation of privacy in the use of the district's email, network systems, applications or equipment. - The district may - open, read and copy emails sent or received on district email. - monitor an individual's use on the district's systems. - confiscate and/or search district-owned software or equipment. - The district prohibits the use of its email or any application within its system for unprofessional and/or inappropriate purposes to include, but not be limited to - creating, transmitting or receiving data containing any language or depictions that could reasonably be perceived by others as being offensive, threatening, obscene, sexual, racist or discriminatory; - any use that violates local, state and/or federal laws or regulations; and or school activities.
+- Individuals should not have an expectation of privacy in the use of the district's email, network systems, applications or equipment. - The district may - open, read and copy emails sent or received on district email. - monitor an individual's use on the district's - confiscate and/or search district-owned software or equipment. - The district prohibits the use of its email or any application within its system for unprofessional and/or inappropriate purposes to include, but not be limited - creating, transmitting or receiving data containing any language or depictions that could reasonably be perceived by others as being offensive, threatening, obscene, sexual, racist or discriminatory; - any use that violates local, state and/or federal - laws or regulations; and setting up or operating a commercial business. - The district may confiscate and search personal electronic devices in accordance with regulations.